RevolutionAnalytics/plyrmr/docs/tutorial1.md

 ```

 but a little more complex in `plyrmr`, and why that's the case merits a little explanation. `plyr::summarize` works on data frames and has all the data available simultaneously.
 This is not true for "plyrmr" because large data sets are processed piecemeal.
-So we need to perform the sum on each chunk of data, group the results together, sum again. `group(data, 1)` just means group everything together, in fact there is handy alias for that, `group.together`
+So we need to perform the sum on each chunk of data, group the results together, sum again. `group(data, 1)` just means group everything together, in fact there is handy alias for that, `gather`

 ```r